Coronavirus in Georgia | Real-time updates

 Key Facts:

-- 1,036 deaths from the novel coronavirus in Georgia.
-There were 942 deaths reported at noon on Monday, an increase of 94.
+- 1,095 deaths from the novel coronavirus in Georgia.
+This is an increase of 16 from Tuesday evening.
+There were 942 deaths reported at noon on Monday.

 - All public schools in Georgia closed through the end of the school year